Bamboozlerrl/Rule-Edits/README.md

     - (a) Submitted times must fall between 8:30 PM and 10:30 PM Eastern Time or they will be adjusted to match these boundaries.
   - (2) The default gametime will be the average of the two teams’ default game times.
     - (a) Example: Team A’s default gametime is 8:30 PM ET.
 Team B’s default gametime is 10 PM ET.
 By default, this match will begin at 9:15 PM ET.
+    - (b) Default times are rounded down to the nearest minute.
+      - (i) Example: Team A's default time is 8:30 PM ET.
+Team B's default time is 9:45 PM ET.
+By default, this match will begin at 9:07 PM ET.
   - (3) Default days
     - (a) Major league games will take place on Sunday nights.
     - (b) Minor league games will take place on Monday nights.
     - (c) Novice league games will take place on Wednesday nights.
-  - (4) At any point, both captains may agree to move a match to a date and/or time other than the one indicated by the schedule so long as it is within 72 hours of the default game time.
+  - (4) At any point, both captains may agree to move a match to a date and/or time other than the one indicated by the schedule so long as it is within 48 hours of the default game time.
 The CRC must be notified if this happens.
-    - (a) Reschedules may be declined by the CRC at their discretion, especially in instances which place a match outside of the designated 72 hour period or that may delay free agency, playoffs, or anything else deemed important by the CRC.
+    - (a) Reschedules may be declined by the CRC at their discretion, especially in instances which place a match outside of the designated 48 hour period or that may delay free agency, playoffs, or anything else deemed important by the CRC.
+    - (b) Failure to notify the CRC of a rescheduled match may result in standings points deductions or another disciplinary action as determined by the CRC on a case by case basis.
-  - (5) Once both captains agree to a reschedule and it is CRC approved, that time becomes the new default time for the game.
+    - (c) Once both captains agree to a reschedule and it is CRC approved, that time becomes the new default time for the game.
 Any further rescheduling, including returning to the original default time, must be agreed upon by both captains and the CRC once again.
-Any further rescheduling must also remain within 72 hours of the original default game time or risk being declined by the CRC.
+Any further rescheduling must also remain within 48 hours of the original default game time or risk being declined by the CRC.

 #### Section B - Settings
   - (1) Regular Season:
     - (a) For each week there will be one match consisting of five games.
-    - (b) Maps and team colors will follow the schedule posted by the CRC
+    - (b) Maps and team colors will follow the schedule posted by the CRC.
     - (c) Game settings:
       - (i) Capture limit set to none;
       - (ii) Time limit set to 10 minutes;
       - (iii) Overtime set to on;
         - (1) Overtime respawn increment: Disabled;
         - (2) Overtime bonus Juke Juices: Disabled;
-      - (iv) Mercy rule disable;
+      - (iv) Mercy rule disabled;
       - (v) Acceleration set to 100%;
       - (vi) Top speed set to 100%;
       - (vii) Bounciness set to 100%;